Om2005Prakash/Easy21/README.md

 Q What are the pros and cons of function approximation in Easy21?

 Pros
-Very Fast Learning(Can learn in less than 1000 steps as it has a much lower number of features 36 as compared to 210)
+Very Fast Learning(Can learn in less than 1000 episodes as it has a much lower number of features 36 as compared to 210)

 Cons
 It also becomes unstable in longer training (degrades after some time)